camercu/oscp-prep/CHEATSHEET.md

 # list all domain controllers
 Get-DomainController

+# List AS-REP Roastable users
+Get-DomainUser -PreauthNotRequired | select samaccountname
+# Kerberoast all kerberoastable users
+Invoke-Kerberoast | fl
+# Get members from Domain Admins (default) and a list of computers and check if any of the users is logged in any machine running Get-NetSession/Get-NetLoggedon on each host.
+If -Checkaccess, then it also check for LocalAdmin access in the hosts. (takes time)
+Invoke-UserHunter -CheckAccess
 # complete information about a single user to view available fields
 Get-NetUser | Select -First 1
 # complete information about specific user